• Skip to primary navigation

 Capital work in progress

-Intangible assets such as patent and intellectual property rights, which are being developed by the company.
+Intangible assets such as patents and intellectual property rights are being developed by the company.

 Non-current investment

-It is an investment which is not kept for the purpose of resale, they will be classified as trade investment and other appropriations and in addition to the following.
+It is an investment that is not kept for the purpose of resale, they will be classified as trade investment and other appropriations in addition to the following:

 • Investment in Equity Instruments.